abitha-data/Project_1/README.md

 📂 Uses real PhonePe Pulse open-source dataset

 ### ⭐ 🛠️ Technologies Used
-Python – for data cleaning and analysis
+### Python – #### The core programming language used for developing the data extraction and processing scripts.

-SQL – for storing and querying the data
+### PostgreSQL 🗄️ – #### Main SQL database used for storing tables and running analytical queries

-Pandas – for data manipulation
+#### Pandas – #### For data manipulation and transformation.
+To install this package:

+          pip install Pandas

+### PostgreSQL 🗄️ -Connector: #### PostgreSQL-Connector was used to establish a connection between Python and the PostgreSQL database.
+It allows Python scripts to execute SQL queries, insert data, fetch results, and manage the ETL workflow smoothly, To install this package:

+ pip install psycopg2

 Plotly & Altair – for charts and visualizations